Chuba Hubbard Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- In his single career matchup against the Saints, Hubbard finished with 10 rushing yards, 29.5 fewer yards than his over/under in Sunday's game.
+- Hubbard recorded 10 rushing yards in his lone career matchup against the Saints, 29.5 fewer yards than his over/under in Sunday's game.

-- Hubbard did not have a touchdown run in that matchup against the Saints.
+- Hubbard did not have a touchdown run in that contest against the Saints.

-- The Saints allow 95.9 yards per game on the ground, the NFL's fifth-ranked rush defense.
+- Conceding 95.9 rushing yards per game, the Saints have the fifth-ranked run defense in the league.

-- The Panthers are up against the NFL's sixth-ranked defense when it comes to rushing TDs allowed (10 this season).
+- This year the Saints have conceded 10 rushing TDs.
+They are ranked sixth in the NFL in that category.

 Recent Performances

-- In last week's contest against the Buccaneers, Hubbard carried the ball six times for nine yards.
+- Against the Buccaneers last week, Hubbard rushed six times for nine yards.

-- Hubbard has run for 82 yards on 24 carries (27.3 yards per game) with one touchdown in his last three games.
+- Hubbard has 82 yards on 24 carries (27.3 ypg) with one rushing touchdown over his last three games.

 Hubbard's Carolina Teammates